Sanix-Darker/sanixdk.xyz/content/blogs/getting-seniority-equals-getting-dumber.md

 ## THE MORE YOU KNOW, THE LESS YOU KNOW YOU KNOW

 Every answer spawns three questions.
-Fix one bug, discover the entire codebase is held together by a comment that says `// DO NOT REMOVE - nobody knows why this works`.
+Fix one bug, discover the entire codebase is held together by a comment that says `// DO NOT REMOVE, nobody knows why this works`.

 You start questioning fundamental truths.
 Is UDP really connectionless, or is that just what it wants us to think?
 Why do we trust compilers?
 Who compiles the compiler?
 It's compilers all the way down until you hit assembly, and then it's just electrons doing whatever they want while we pretend we're in control.